Get Puppet Enterprise First 10 nodes are free!

 It’s important to consider the strengths and skill level of everyone who contributes to the infrastructure.
 Are they all software developers with degrees in computer science?
 Probably not.
 At the same time, do not underestimate their capabilities, nor their experience in writing some form of code.
 Ask your DBA to show you their PL/SQL queries — that should convince you your DBA really does know how to write code.
 Or ask to see your Windows administrator’s batch files or login scripts.
 Almost anyone in IT can pick up an infrastructure language, provided it is well-designed, purpose-built, and imposes a strong opinion on how it should be used.

 Idempotence is defined as the property of an action always having the same result.
 A example in mathematics is taking the absolute value of a number and continuing to apply the absolute value to the result.
 No matter how many times you perform that operation, the result is always the same.
 An example operation from Unix is the rm -f command.
 No matter the beginning state, the result is always that the file does not exist.

 The more your code is idempotent, the more it can handle any condition, and always do the correct thing.
 Idempotency is a critical component to successfully using infrastructure as code.

 As more and more of your IT team contributes to the infrastructure code, you need to know the solution you’ve chosen can scale to potentially hundreds of contributors across a plethora of teams.
 Where are all the different places the infrastructure code can live?
 How many different pieces of code manage the same system?
 What happens when two contributors write code that manages the same configuration differently?

-Infrastructure as code is an important practice to adopt if you want to implement DevOps in your organization.
-I hope this has helped you understand the importance of infrastructure as code in making your IT organization more responsive, collaborative, faster, and ultimately more innovative.
+Infrastructure as code is an important practice to adopt if you want to implement DevOps in your organization — ultimately making your IT organization more responsive, collaborative, faster, and more innovative.